-Tree surgeons, forestry and ground-care workers and others working on or close to oak trees in the affected areas should wear protective clothing, and familiarise themselves with the signs of OPM presence and the regulations applying to handling and moving oak material.
+Tree surgeons, forestry and ground-care workers and others working on or close to oak trees in the affected areas should wear full protective clothing, and familiarise themselves with the signs of OPM presence and the regulations applying to handling and moving oak material.
 This is available in the Good Practice Guidance document listed in the right-hand column of this page.

 Further health advice is available from the NHS Choices website.

 In the map below, the red dots indicate trees where OPM nests were found in London and Surrey during 2014 and the winter of 2014-15.

 There are three confirmed outbreaks of breeding OPM in Great Britain, all of them in southern England: